ehymowitz/Graphics-Projects/p5/README.md

 BallRings - Creates a ball rings which move in an aesthetic way.
 Move the mouse to change parameters.
 Inspired by: https://www.openprocessing.org/sketch/422446

-lib contains p5 files for making additional sketches
+lib contains p5 and matter.js files for making additional sketches

 ## This is a work in progress!